 If you're a little rusty in math the best way to approach it is by doing some maths tutorials to remember some formulas and methods.
 But first, brush up on your mental arithmetic and discover how you can do it faster.

-Superprof also has around twenty tips and tricks for creating an effective mathematical revision programme, as well as some tips that public schools don’t usually teach their students on the national curriculum.
+Superprof also has around twenty tips and tricks for you to have an effective mathematical revision program, as well as some tips that public schools don’t usually teach their students on the education system.

-Get ready to get good at maths!
-Begin with these elementary math lessons now.
+Get ready to get good at math!
+Begin with these elementary maths lessons now.

 How to Improve your Mental Arithmetic

-You shouldn't set about solving a quadratic equation, working with natural numbers, complex numbers, word problems, and square roots, before you've mastered mental arithmetic!
+Once you master mental arithmetic you can set out to learn quadratic equations, working with natural numbers, complex numbers, word problems, and square roots.

-A calculator is all well and good for these complex algebraic or quadratic equations, but if a learner can't work out an equation (multiplication and division, addition and subtraction) in their head or on a scrap of paper, they’ll always struggle in maths classes.
+If a student can't work out a simple equation (multiplication, division, addition, and subtraction) in their head or on a scrap of paper, they’ll always struggle in math classes.

-Learn how to become good at mental arithmetic today!
+But not to worry, you can learn o become good at mental arithmetic today!